The paramedical exam (

 We’ll schedule your

-Our goal is to help you find your best life insurance rate based on your medical history.
+Our goal is to help you find your best term life insurance rate based on your medical history.

 Please take a few minutes to submit your quote request today.
 Thank you.